scijava/pom-scijava-base/README.md

   today, but not build tomorrow, if the snapshot is later changed.
 The best way to avoid this conundrum is to _never depend on `SNAPSHOT` versions_.
-Snapshot are best used for testing only; they can be used transiently, but their use should never make it onto the main integration branch (i.e., `master`) of a project.
-See also
-  [Using snapshot couplings during development](https://imagej.net/Architecture#Using_snapshot_couplings_during_development).
+Snapshot are best used for testing only; they can be used transiently, but their use should never make it onto the main integration branch (e.g., `main` or `master`) of a project.
+See also [Using snapshot couplings during development](https://imagej.net/Architecture#Using_snapshot_couplings_during_development).

 * __Developer roles.__ SciJava-based projects define developers and